mohammadrezashahsavari/Functional-Brain-Imaging-Assignments/README.md

-# Functional Brain Imaging Systems - Course Assignments
+# Functional Brain Imaging Systems - Course Assignments 🧠

-Welcome to the repository for the homework assignments of the Master's level course, "Functional Brain Imaging Systems," offered by the Department of Biomedical Engineering at K. N. Toosi University of Technology (KNTU).
+This repository contains the homework assignments for the Master's level course, **Functional Brain Imaging Systems**.

+---

+- **Instructor:** Dr. Ali Khadem
+- **University:** K. N. Toosi University of Technology (KNTU)
+- **Department:** Biomedical Engineering Group, Faculty of Electrical Engineering

 These assignments were designed to provide students with hands-on experience in processing and analyzing electroencephalography (EEG) data using Python.
 They were developed by Mohammadreza Shahsavari during his role as a Teaching Assistant for the course.